evelynfoy/southern-cross-equestrian-center/README.md

 - __The Contact Us Section__

   - This page will allow the user to get in contact with the centre in a number of ways.
-The phone number , address and email details are provided along with a form they can fill in to ask a question.
+The phone number, address and email details are provided along with a form they can fill in to ask a question.
 There is validation which ensures all fields are filled out prior to submission.
 It also provides directions to the centre including a map.

 ![Contact Us](docs/images/contact-us-section.png)
 ![Contact Us](docs/images/directions-section.png)